OpenIrelandNetwork/learning/Learning.md

 The "Learning Resources Project" is structured into the following distinct categories, to make it an intuitive user experience for easy navigation and search.
 This design aids both newcomers to open source and experienced individuals in locating and contributing content and resources.

  - [Getting Started with Open Source](#Getting-Started-with-Open-Source) Resources focusing on developing, deploying, integrating, and applying open-source software tools and technologies.
+ - [Open Source Foundations (A-Z)](#open-source-foundations-a-z) A list of Foundations committed to the growth and development of open source models globally.
  - [Open Source Software](#Open-Source-Software) Resources focusing on developing, deploying, integrating, and applying open-source software tools and technologies.
  - [Open Source Hardware](#Open-Source-Hardware) Resources centred around designing, developing, and utilising open-source hardware projects.
+ - [Open Source Programme Office (OSPO)](#open-source-programme-office-ospo) Open Source Programme Office (OSPO) Are organisations setup to manage their relationship with the open source ecosystems they depend on.
  - [Open Source Practices](#Open-Source-Practices) Resources that delve into the best practices, methodologies, and workflows for open-source development.
  - [InnerSource](#InnerSource) Resources dedicated to InnerSource practices, which involve applying open-source principles within an organisation's internal projects
  - [Examples of Corporate Open Source Initiatives](#Corporate-Open-Source-Initiatives)